• Skip to main content

 What are the ten best arm weightlifting exercises to build massive arms?
 Arms are probably the most demanding muscle of all.
 Also, they shorten and lengthen more than any other muscle in your body.
 The arms comprise the biceps, triceps, elbows, forearms, and wrist.

 The biceps and triceps are the most prominent muscles in the arm.
 Thus, the tricep has long, lateral, and medial heads.
 All three heads handle the extensions of the elbow.
-Also, the long head is also responsible for the abduction of the shoulder joint.
+Also, the long head is responsible for the shoulder joint’s abduction.

 The tricep is a posterior muscle that performs a pressing motion.
 In comparison, the bicep has two heads: long and short.
-Also, the long head handles the flexion of the elbow and the supination of the foreman.
+Also, the long head handles the elbow’s flexion and the foreman’s supination.
 In contrast, the short head is accountable for the weak flexion of the shoulder joint.
 Finally, the bicep is an anterior muscle that performs a pulling motion.

 Understanding the mechanics and anatomy of the arms gives you some insight into what exercises build them the best.
 In addition, about 90% of exercises involve using the arms while.
 So, building muscular arms is vital to developing a solid and aesthetic upper body.
 Below, we list the ten best arm weightlifting exercises to create massive arms.

-The criteria we used to rank the best arm weightlifting exercises were appearance, performance, and type of exercise.
-So let’s get the countdown started for the ten best exercises to build massive arms in the entire world.
+The criteria we used to rank the best arm weightlifting exercises were appearance, performance, and type.
+So let’s get the countdown started for the ten best exercises to build massive arms worldwide.

 Here is the best bodyweight exercise for building massive biceps and triceps: